scharris/sqljson-query/docs/README.md

 ```

 ### Outputs
-The tool produces the following outputs:
+Given the inputs above, SQL/JSON-Query produces the following outputs:

 1) <img align="right" src="img/sql-output-oval.dot.svg" alt="SQL files"> SQL files are generated and written
 to a specified output directory, for each query specification that was supplied.
 The SQL utilizes ISO standard
-SQL/JSON operators or their closest equivalent for the chosen type of database:
+SQL/JSON operators or their closest equivalent for the chosen type of database.
+For the query specification
+above the following SQL is produced.

 ```sql
 select